-The DMD maintains three bank accounts at a financial institution which one board member is employed.
+The DMD maintains one bank account at a financial institution which one board member is employed.

 The DMD rents its office space from an organization that employs one of the board members.
-Annual rent paid during the year was \$28,779.
+Annual rent paid during the year was \$28,398.